Kriyszig/chatty/README.md

 # Chatty

-Chatty is a video chat application that uses [WebRTC](https://webrtc.org/) to stream audio and video between two users.
+Chatty is a video and text chat application that uses [WebRTC](https://webrtc.org/) and [WebSocket](https://html.spec.whatwg.org/multipage/web-sockets.html) to stream audio, video and text between two users.
 This application is live on glitch at https://chatty-chatty-now-now.glitch.me if you want to take it for a spin.
-**Note:** This application might not work on Chrome or other Chrome drived desktop browsers because of insecure WebSocket connection.
+**Note:** This application might not work on Chrome or other Chrome derived desktop browsers because of insecure WebSocket connection.
 Due to enhancd security, Chrome doesn't allow insecure WebScokets but that isn't the case with Firefox where insecure connections via a WebSocket is currently allowed.

 ### Purpose